 I love sharing books with the girls.
 Because we are all listening to the same story, we can discuss it as we go along.
 I also think that a pleasure shared is definitely a pleasure multiplied.
 Someone only has to quote a line or two and we are all transported back into a scene from the book.

 Regularly Sophie brings me a book and asks, “Can I read something to you, Mum?”
 She likes climbing into the reader’s chair and having an audience.
-She tries hard to change the pace of her sentences; she emphasise certain words; she uses different character voices.… Sophie is in fact following mine and Andy’s example and becoming a good reader in her own right.
+She tries hard to change the pace of her sentences; she emphasises certain words; she uses different character voices.… Sophie is in fact following Andy’s and my example.
+She’s becoming a good reader in her own right.
 Listening is actually teaching her how to read out loud skilfully.
 And if she mispronounces a word, I have the opportunity to share the correct way to say it.
 (It’s amazing the number of words I had to learn how to pronounce as an adult.
 I read them in books as a child, but never actually heard them said out loud!)